LIKO-12/API-Documentation/README.md

         "..."
       ]
       "extra": "Markdown and multiple lines supported", //Extra information, (Optional).
-      "self": true, //Should the user use ':' when calling this method (Objects only).
       "arguments":[ //Shouldn't exists when there are no arguments {
           //If the name was not provided, and the argument has a default value, then it's a constant value.